braboj/tutorial-git/01-Introduction/(tut-git-01-04)-hosting-services.md

 ## Git Hosting
 Git hosting is a software service, which offers storage place and git as technology to manage and track source code.
-This saves money from buying expensive hardware and saves also time from time consuming configuration of a local server.
+This saves money from buying expensive hardware and saves also time from time-consuming configuration of a local server.

 -------------------------------------------------------------------------------